 Am I the only person who has walked out of a performance appraisal thinking 'screw you buddy!'?

 And, I can think of many times too, when I've received feedback that while uncomfortable to hear - was delivered in a way that I was more focused on the improvement I needed to make, than on justifying myself or feeling diminished in any way.

 You may want to read more about how to provide people with critical feedback and have them walk away still on your side!

-So heed Richard's leadership advice: keep it fun and don't tolerate people criticizing or gossiping about others.
-And if you haven't been getting it quite right - again Richard's advice hits the mark: - don't look back in regret - just move forward and do it better next time.
+And, if you haven't been getting it quite right - again Richard's advice hits the mark: Don't look back in regret - move forward and do it better next time.

 You can read the full article here: Richard Branson: Five Questions on Business Philosophy